Skip to main content

 Limitations

-Snapshots are stored on-chain, and the cost of a snapshot’s memory consumption is charged to the module itself.
-This means they follow the lifecycle of your smart contracts — if the module is deleted or runs out of cycles, its snapshot is also removed.
+Snapshots are stored on-chain, and the cost of a snapshot's memory consumption is charged to the module itself.
+This means they follow the lifecycle of your modules — if the module is deleted or runs out of cycles, its snapshot is also removed.

 This is why snapshots should not be mistaken for backups.
 Unlike true backups, they do not provide historical retention, off-chain storage, or protection against accidental loss of control.
 For long-term data protection, external backups — such as secure cold storage for sensitive data — are recommended.